 I find it ironic that Hume ultimately “concluded that no theory of reality is possible” for human beings who are relegated to their own experience – finite and limited as it is.
 Yet, he was willing (dare I say eager) to draw sharp lines and concrete conclusions on ultimate matters, like whether God or miracles are possible.

 On his conclusion that we are incapable of objectively establishing a theory of reality, he seems to recognize the humility of the human condition.
-But then, he ploughs ahead anyway to ultimate conclusions about things like the existence of God and of miracles as to which he should have no certainty at all based on his own understanding of the finitude and limitation of the human mind.
+But then, he ploughs ahead (damn the torpedo’s!) to ultimate conclusions about the existence of God and miracles.
+He should have stopped humbly at the recognition of the finitude and limitation of the human mind.

 Given Hume’s convictions on the limitations of human ability to know reality, it’s curious that he took on arguments refuting the existence of God at all.
 Why bother?
 (Unless satire is the actual point.)

 I actually agree with Hume that “humans are creatures more of sensitive and practical sentiment than of reason” (a summary of Hume’s thought).
-Jonathan Haidt, the agnostic psychologist, makes this point well in his book, The Righteous Mind: Why Good People Are Divided by Politics and Religion.
+Jonathan Haidt, a psychologist and agnostic, makes the same point in his book, The Righteous Mind: Why Good People Are Divided by Politics and Religion.

-Over reliance on the human ability to reason is misplaced.
-We don’t seem reason to know truth as much as to support our conceptions and commitment to the truth that we favor.
+Overreliance on the human ability to reason is misplaced.
+We don’t seem to reason to know truth as much as to support our conceptions and commitment to the truth that we favor.
 We seem to arrive at our conceptions of the truth more intuitively, and maybe more emotionally, than we care to admit.